 What is sexual consent?

 Sexual consent is an agreement between two (or more) people for a specific sexual act.
 Consent is needed for all types of sexual contact every time.
-Sexual consent is always needed regardless of the type of relationship (a casual relationship, committed relationship, or marriage).
+Sexual consent is always needed regardless of the type of relationship (a causal relationship, committed relationship, or marriage).
 All partners are responsible for asking for and giving consent regardless of gender identity or sexual orientation.

 Someone who is under the influence of alcohol or other drugs or substances cannot consent to sexual activity.
 Someone who is passed out, sleeping, or unconscious cannot consent to sexual activity.
 There are laws about the age of sexual consent, meaning how old a person needs to be in order to consent to sex.
-These laws vary by country to country and region to region.
+These laws vary by country-to-country and region to region.
 These laws exist to protect minors (those less than 18 years old) from adults pressuring them to do sexual acts.
 In the US, the legal age of consent is between 16-18 years old, depending on the state.
 In general, this means an adult having sex with someone younger than 16-18 years old is sexual assault or rape.
 To learn about the specific consent laws in your state, visit this website.

 It is important to know that some disabilities may affect a person’s ability to communicate consent, understand consent, or consent freely.
 For example, a person with a disability may rely on another person for assistance.
 This relationship may make it hard for a person with a disability to say “No” to a sexual act, if they are concerned the person will stop helping them in the future.
 There are laws that exist in some states in the US that discuss the ability of people with disabilities to consent to sexual acts.
 To learn more about consent and people with disabilities, visit this website.